novis-opscale/design-files/README.md

-# This Repository contains all the design files required for the Test project
+# This repository contains all the design files required for the Test project